NeuroTechnology Studio

 ( lightchaser photography © 2017 )

-The NeuroTechnology Studio is a platform of advanced instrumentation and expert support for brain research at BWH.
-Its overall mission is to advance understanding of brain function and brain disease by providing Brigham researchers with access to cutting-edge technologies, in areas that include microscopic imaging, cell screening, molecular profiling, and medicinal chemistry.
+The NeuroTechnology Studio is a platform of advanced instrumentation and expert support for neuroscience research at BWH and other local institutions.
+Its primary mission is to advance understanding of brain function and brain disease by providing researchers with access to cutting-edge technologies, in areas that include microscopic imaging, histology, cell screening, molecular profiling, sequencing, cell metabolism, and medicinal chemistry.

 These are critical technologies for modern neuroscience research, and they have seen rapid advances in the past few years.
-By providing shared access to state-of-the-art instruments, the NeuroTechnology Studio will ensure that BWH remains at the forefront of these new developments.
-In addition to equipment, the Studio’s expert technical staff provide training workshops and individual consultation to users, enduring that they are able to use these powerful instruments to their full advantage.
+By providing shared access to state-of-the-art instruments, the NeuroTechnology Studio will ensure that our users can remain at the forefront of these new developments.
+In addition to equipment, the Studio’s expert technical staff provide training workshops and individual consultation to users, ensuring that they can use these powerful instruments to their full advantage.

-The Studio was launched in 2017 and its platforms will continue to develop over the next several years, in response to the needs of the research community and the opportunities presented by new and emerging technologies.
+The Studio was launched in 2017 and its platforms will continue to develop over the coming years, in response to the needs of the research community and the opportunities presented by new and emerging technologies.

 The Studio is located in the BWH Hale Building for Transformative Medicine (HBTM).
 The studio has a dedicated space on the 7th floor that was opened in early 2019, and other instruments are housed on other floors within the HBTM.

-The Studio has received official Partners Core Facility status, meaning its resources are available to all BWH and Partners researchers on a fee-for-service basis, with priority given to BWH researchers engaged in neuroscience research.
-The studio is also open to external users, subject to availability.
+In 2019 the Studio received official Mass General Brigham (MGB) Core Facility status, meaning its resources are available on a fee-for-service basis.
+Although our primary mission is to support BWH researchers engaged in neuroscience research, we also welcome investigators from other disciplines, including both internal and external users, subject to standard MGB policies on core facilities.
 Further details on booking and fees are provided here.

 Decisions on future instrument acquisitions and other priorities are guided by BWH faculty members with expertise in the relevant technologies, who serve as representatives for the research community and its needs.
 For more information, please contact Charles Jennings, Ph.D, Executive Director, Program for Interdisciplinary Neuroscience (cgjennings@bwh.harvard.edu).